Why did Joseph not sire children with his plural wives?

 While this is hotly contested among scholars of Mormonism, Brian Hales suggests that unions for “eternity alone” (e.g., with the youngest Helen Mar Kimball and relationships with women who were already legally married to other husbands) may not have included a sexual component.

-Joseph had eight children with Emma.
+Joseph had nine children with Emma (8 pregnancies resulting in births).
 D. Michael Quinn points out in Early Mormonism and the Magic World View that “all of Smith’s children were conceived in either February or September” corresponding to what Quinn suggests was a belief that in these months sexual generation was governed by Smith’s ruling planet Jupiter.2

-His apparent ability to control the month of conception for all eight children with his first wife Emma suggests that he was capable of controlling impregnation generally.3
+His apparent ability to control the month of conception for all eight conceptions with his first wife Emma suggests that he was capable of controlling impregnation generally.3

 Brian Hales wrote: